SamStudio8/chitin/README.rst

 Is `chitin` for me?
 -------------------
 Probably, but not yet.
 Thanks for taking an interest, but `chitin` is a little while away from stable.
+The database schema, API and day-to-day functionality are all high-risk, check out [Issue #38](https://github.com/SamStudio8/chitin/issues/38) for progress.

 License
 -------